ConduitIO/conduit/docs/pipeline_semantics.md

 - A graceful stop is initiated either by Conduit shutting down or by the user requesting the pipeline to stop.
 Only the source connector nodes will receive the signal to stop running.
 The source nodes will stop running and close their outgoing channels, notifying the downstream nodes that there will be no more messages.
-This behavior propagates down the pipeline until the last node stops running, draining any open messages in the process.
+This behavior propagates down the pipeline until the last node stops running.
+Any messages that were being processed while the pipeline received a stop signal will be processed normally and written to all destinations.
 - A forceful stop is initiated when a node stops running because it experienced an unrecoverable error.
 In that case, the context that is shared by all nodes will get canceled, signaling to all nodes simultaneously that they should stop running as soon as possible.
 Messages that are in the pipeline won't be drained, instead, they are dropped and will be